tony-yang/gitui/README.md

 ```

+## TODO
+- Add styling
+- Add a way to setup and teardown test git repos in order to run proper system/integration tests
+- Add system/integration tests
+- Investigate coverage report
+- Add a login page
+- Refactor functional code in the controller into modules/methods and move it out of the controller
+- Refactor views to better reuse code snippets
+- Add ability to select commits to diff using dropdown
+- Ability to view different branches
+- Add a catch all redirect 404 page instead of crash

 ## Resources
 The core git library that GitLab and GitHub used for interfacing between git and the programming env
 https://libgit2.github.com/